-Harvard and the Legacy of Slavery Initiative
+Harvard & the Legacy of Slavery Initiative

 Grounded in Harvard’s mission and driving purposeful change.